 When the municipal water supply is treated, chlorine is added to the water to kill the microorganisms which can cause waterborne diseases such as cholera and typhoid fever.

 Chlorine is so effective at neutralizing viruses and bacteria because it's actually very toxic itself.

 In today's guide, we take a close look at 5 amazing chlorine water filters.
-We've chosen the best chlorine filtration devices in each range.
-Each one is certified by leading independent authorities NSF International or the WQA to remove chlorine.

 Some of the links below are affiliate links, meaning, at no additional cost to you, we may make a commission if you click through and make a purchase.